Medical Assistant (509)

 509-302 Human Body in Health & Disease

-Focuses on diseases that are frequently first diagnosed and treated in the medical office setting.
-Students learn to recognize the causes, signs, and symptoms of diseases of the major body systems as well as the diagnostic procedures, usual treatment, prognosis and prevention of common diseases.
+Students learn to recognize human body structure and function in health and disease states.
+Students explore the causes, signs, and symptoms of diseases of the major body systems as well as the diagnostic procedures, usual treatment, prognosis, and prevention of diseases commonly diagnosed and treated in the medical office setting.

 509-303 Medical Asst Lab Procedures 1